SevenDucks/WauzCore/modules/PETS.md

 ### Skill Progression
 The levels section in the configuration allows you to create a skill progression.
 This doesn't refer to leveling single pets, but to the player's taming / breeding skill.
 With these levels, you can gate the breeding of pet rarities behind an experience value.
 Each level has the following properties:
 - exp = The amount of experience needed for this level.
 - breedtime = A list of breedable rarities at this level.
-The number implies how many seconds a freshly bred pet needs to hatch, before you can summon it.
-If you don't want this, simply set it to 0.
+The number implies how many seconds an offspring needs to hatch, before you can summon it.
+If you don't want this, simply set it to -1.

 You are responsible to handle how experience is obtained and stored.
 The most simple way would be awarding exp on the PetObtainEvent and storing it inside a config file or database.
 If you don't want a progression system at all, you could just configure a single level, that requires 0 exp and has all pet rarities listed in it.